k8-mb/k8-mb.github.io/timeline.md

 November 30th
 -------------

-The window's company and Mr. Klusberger do not show themselves.
+The window's company and Mr. Klugsberger do not show themselves.
 My wife write to Mr. Klugsberger asking for explanations.

 December 11th
 --------------

-Mr. Klugsberger replies that they came to our neighbours but they did not have enough time to come to us.
+Mr. Klugsberger replies that they came to our neighbors but they did not have enough time to come to us.

 December 13th